awells96/AQ_mortality_workflow/processing/mortality/pm25/README.md

 1. Calculating mortality using central estimates
     - Calulating mortality on a gridpoint scale using `1a__Calculate_mortality.ipynb`.
     - Sum these gridpoint estimates to a country level scale using `1b__Country_level_mortality.ipynb`.
+    - The country level script can be easily adjusted to calculate regional level mortality using central estimates.

 2. Calculating mortality and including uncertainty with parametric bootstrapping
     - First calculate the samples for *BMR*, *RR* and *TMREL* using `2__Save_sample_size.ipynb`.